Pictured Recipe: Blistered Green Beans with Coconut, Sesame & Scallion Oil

 It's easy to add beautiful color to a dish with green beans.
 Toss green beans with pasta for an easy hot or cold supper.
-Or simply sauté some garden-fresh green beans with garlic for an easy, healthy side dish to serve with your favorite grilled meats, such as Hillshire Farm® Smoked Sausage.
+Or simply sauté some garden-fresh green beans with garlic for an easy, healthy side dish to serve with your favorite grilled meats.
 Whether you grow your own or buy them at the store or farmers' market, you can learn simple ways to cook green beans and enjoy their incomparable flavor.

 Related: All the Green Bean Recipes You Need

 How to Prep & Cut Fresh Green Beans

 Cut off the stem ends.
 The most efficient way to do this is to line them up on a cutting board and do several at once.
 If they are curvy, cut or snip them individually; rinse in cool water.
 Small beans are most aesthetically pleasing left whole; larger beans can be cut into desired lengths.

 Cooked green beans need only a little butter and salt, but they can be made even more delicious with flavor enhancements, including other vegetables, such as tomatoes, onions and corn; crisp-cooked bacon; toasted walnuts or almonds; lemon; sesame oil and toasted sesame seeds; and herbs such as tarragon, dill and chives.